-For example, with respect to Company performance, in determining bonuses for 2008 and the annual salaries for 2009 in March of 2009, the members of the Compensation Committee took into account the 2007 and 2008 declines in same store sales and EBITDA and the continuing weakness in the consumer spending environment.
-As a result, base salaries for 2009 were frozen at 2008 levels, and bonuses for 2008 were substantially reduced in comparison to those for 2007 and prior years.
-Conversely, base salaries for 2010 were increased slightly and bonuses for 2009 were increased in comparison to those for 2008 in light of the improvement of the Company's performance and the increase in the Company's EBITDA in 2009.
-However, base salaries for 2011 and 2012 were frozen at 2010 levels in light of the Company's 2010 and 2011 financial performance and the continuing weakness in the consumer spending environment, and bonuses for 2009 (and substantially reduced in comparison to earlier years such as 2006 and 2007) in light of the decline in the Company's EBITDA in 2010 and 2011, respectively.
+For example, base salaries for 2010 were increased slightly over 2009 salaries, and bonuses for 2009 were increased in comparison to the prior year, in light of the improvement of the Company's performance and the increase in the Company's EBITDA in 2009.
+Conversely, base salaries for 2011 and 2012 were frozen at 2010 levels in light of the Company's 2010 and 2011 financial performance and the continuing weakness in the consumer spending environment, and bonuses for 2010 and 2011 were reduced in comparison to those for 2009 (and substantially reduced in comparison to earlier years such as 2006 and 2007) in light of the decline in the Company's EBITDA in 2010 and 2011, respectively.
+Bonuses for 2012 and base salaries for 2013 were increased in light of the Company's improved 2012 financial performance.